JackBocresion/Wasm-Adventures/README.md

 It only takes one shell command and it does all of the path buisness.
 I'm tired so sorry for the trash explaination.

-I also tried to use Swiftwasm for the swift files, but my machine is not working with the latest xcode version yet, so I was unable to install all of the tooling.
+I also tried to use Swiftwasm for the swift files, but my machine is not working with the latest xcode version yet, so I was unable to install all of the tooling :(.